zhuminjie/OpenSeesPyDoc/src/cloudcmds.rst

 .. include:: sub.txt

 ==============
-Cloud Commands
+Other Commands
 ==============

-These commands are only available in the openseescloud.com
+These commands are not available yet.